djdallmann/GamingPCSetup/CONTENT/RESEARCH/README.md

 - Can you define the interrupt moderation rate for USB controllers?
 Do different versions of windows have different default values?

 [Windows Drivers](WINDRIVERS/README.md)
-- What are the default non-paged pool allocations for mouclass.sys and kbdhid.sys dataqueuesize parameters indicated by the mouclass and kbdclass event providers?
+- What are the default non-paged pool allocations for mouclass.sys and kbdclass.sys dataqueuesize parameters indicated by the mouclass and kbdclass event providers?
 - How do the values in keyboarddataqueuesize and mousedataqueuesize affect the non-page pool memory allocation?
 How can you tell?

 [Windows Kernel](WINKERNEL/README.md)